Sedge Thomson: Radio interviewer

 For 8 years prior to West Coast Live, Sedge produced and hosted a live radio show called West Coast Weekend, heard in the San Francisco Bay Area on KQED and in Philadelphia on WHYY.
 During this period, Thomson wrote an original radio serial called "City Ice: The story of Quin Walker, Detective and Decent Guy."
 He wrote for Ian McKellen who performed with him and the cast after Thomson interviewed the actor.

 West Coast Live, for which he is most widely known, features world-renowned authors, musicians, comedians, scientists and other cultural figures who perform and are interviewed by Thomson.
 The show is performed onstage in front of a theater audience each Saturday morning from various Bay Area theaters, as well as on the road.
 It is broadcast live on KALW, Jefferson Public Radio and many other NPR stations coast-to-coast across America, and streamed online.
 With his program he has toured extensively through Alaska and the Yukon, New York, Paris, London, Port Townsend film festivals with guests Malcolm McDowell, Debra Winger and Piper Laurie.

 Commercials and narration

 He performed with bassist Matthew Brubeck on a commercial for chocolate, with Thomson the voice of the cacao.
 He also voiced commercials for the General Motors EV1 electric car and has narrated several TV specials, including Steinbeck: A Wayward Journey which he co-produced and wrote.

 Producer

 From 2013 to 2015, Thomson produced the family feature film, Kepler's Dream, based on the novel by Juliet Bell.
 He also plays the pilot and made other uncredited contributions.
-The film stars Holland Taylor, Sean Patrick Flanery, Kelly Lynch, Kelly Hu, and introduces Isabella Blake-Thomas.
-It was filmed in New Mexico in the summer of 2014 and completed in London in 2015.
-It was slated for release in December 2017.
+The film stars Holland Taylor, Sean Patrick Flanery, Kelly Lynch, Kelly Hu, and introduced Isabella Blake-Thomas.
+It was filmed in New Mexico in the summer of 2014, completed in London in 2015, and released in December 2017.

 Thomson is separated from novelist Sylvia Brownrigg, and they both live in Berkeley, California with their son and daughter.